Viral Video Shows Melania Trump Appear To Rip Her Hand Away From Donald’s On Stage After Debate

 Donald Trump earned better reviews for his performance in the final presidential debate, but it was an awkward exchange with his wife on stage that captured much of the attention in the hours that followed the showdown with Joe Biden.

-After a much calmer and on-topic affair in which Trump went away from the brash style and frequent interruptions of the first debate, cameras caught first lady Melania Trump coming on stage to join her husband.
+After a much calmer and on-topic affair in which Trump went away from the brash style and frequent interruptions of the first debate, cameras caught first lady Melania Trump walking on stage to join her husband.
 As The Daily Mail noted, the two had a “painfully awkward moment” in which they held hands but Melania appeared to pull sharply away from his grip as they stepped away from the podium together in Nashville, Tennessee.

 “While Jill Biden greeted her husband Joe with a warm hug, Melania simply stood next to Trump before eventually taking his hand as cameras snapped photos of the two couples.
 But as the Trumps turned to walk off stage, Melania appeared to yank away from her husband’s grasp and walked away from him,” The Daily Mail reported, adding that the first couple was later seen holding hands as they returned to the White House.